pymc-devs/pymc-examples/myst_nbs/splines/spline.myst.md

 $\qquad w \sim \mathcal{N}(0, 10)$
 $\quad \sigma \sim \text{Exp}(1)$

-The number of days of bloom will be modeled as a normal distribution with mean $\mu$ and standard deviation $\sigma$.
-The mean will be a linear model composed of a y-intercept $a$ and spline defined by the basis $B$ multiplied by the model parameter $w$ with a variable for each region of the basis.
+The number of days of bloom $D$ will be modeled as a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+In turn, the mean will be a linear model composed of a y-intercept $a$ and spline defined by the basis $B$ multiplied by the model parameter $w$ with a variable for each region of the basis.
 Both have relatively weak normal priors.

 ### Prepare the spline

 The spline will have 15 *knots*, splitting the year into 16 sections (including the regions covering the years before and after those in which we have data).
 The knots are the boundaries of the spline, the name owing to how the individual lines will be tied together at these boundaries to make a continuous and smooth curve.
 The knots will be unevenly spaced over the years such that each region will have the same proportion of data.

 ```{code-cell} ipython3
 num_knots = 15